 Before you start any work on your melamine cabinets, begin with a brisk wash.
 Use an everyday cleaning fluid, and wipe it over the surfaces with a damp sponge.
 You should take careful note of any cracks, lumps, or other damage in the wood which may prevent you from getting into a good position, but you should also take care that you don't make the surface of the material too damp.
-Give the surfaces a good clean, and then leave it to dry naturally before proceeding with the installation.
+Give the surfaces a good clean, and then leave them to dry naturally before proceeding with the installation.

-Step 2 - Sand Down the Cabinets
+Sand Down the Cabinets

 The next step is to sand down your cabinets so that they are slightly rough, but without any serious chips.
-You need to have the surfaces slightly rough in order to get a good grip for your contact cement, but you also don't want any serious bumps which could penetrate the surface of the formica laminate.
+You need to have the surfaces slightly rough in order to get a good grip for your contact cement, but you also don't want any serious bumps which could penetrate the surface of the Formica laminate.
 A good compromise is to use something like a delta sander, as these can remove imperfections without gouging out the cabinets while sanding is being done.

-Step 3 - Cut The Formica
+Cut The Formica

-You now need to measure the formica, so that you get the right length for your cabinets.
-The formica should be cut so that it covers the entire door or side, plus an inch all the way around to cover the edges.
-Cut out your formica using a craft knife, and repeat this for as many pieces as you need.
+You now need to measure the Formica, so that you get the right length for your cabinets.
+The Formica should be cut so that it covers the entire door or side, plus an inch all the way around to cover the edges.
+Cut out your Formica using a craft knife, and repeat this for as many pieces as you need.

-Step 4 - Apply the Formica
+Apply the Formica

 Using a laminate roller, even out any lumps or air bubbles in the laminate before pressing it down firmly.
 You should be able to tell if the laminate is stuck to your melamine cabinets.
-Use your utility knife to cut off any excess formica from the edges, and hold it firmly while the cement dries.
+Use your utility knife to cut off any excess Formica from the edges, and hold it firmly while the cement dries.